NHSDigital/cvd-prevent-tool/documentation/pipeline_README.md

 #  Quick Start Guide
+## Pipeline

-The Prevent Tool Pipeline is run from the main notebook.
+The Prevent Tool Pipeline is run from the run_pipeline notebook.

-This notebook is able to run the codebase in multiple modes (selected from the .Run Mode widget):

-**Pre-Merge:**
- Running of the unit test and integration test suite, prior to GitLab merging

-**Post-Merge:**
- Running of the unit test suite, integration test suite, and full pipeline run (post GitLab-to-Databricks merge)

-**Pipeline Only:**
-  Running of the full pipeline only (General Running)

-There are also additional modes from that widget that relate to controlling the notebook:

-**Selection Mode:**
-  Default value when first starting the notebook.
-Used as a placeholder to indicate the notebook needs configuring before running one of the main run modes.

-**Reset Mode:**
- When selected (and run), returns all configurable values for main back to the default values.

-A full pipeline run undertaken as part of the **Post-Merge** or **Pipeline Only** run modes requires additional widget inputs:

-**cohort\_table:**
- Specifies the use of a previous eligible\_cohort\_table table - if supplied the CreateCohortTableStage stage of the pipeline will be skipped.
-Default is blank (run full pipeline).

-**git\_version:**
- Git commit hash from the current master branch in gitlab.
-Can also be set to dev\_XX where XX are the initials of the user running the pipeline - used when testing pipeline code.

-**params\_path:**
+This notebook will run the full pipeline run and uses several haardcoded parameters to determine how the pipeline is run:

+**PARAMS\_PATH:**
  Path to the parameters notebook that controls the pipeline.
 Default is default.
 A custom path should only be used when using a non-standard parameters file.

-**prepare\_pseduo\_assets:**
-  Specifies whether the pseudonymisation ready assets should be created (True) or not (False).
-Defaults to **False**.
+**VERSION:**
+ Git commit hash from the current master branch in gitlab.
+Can also be set to dev\_XX where XX are the initials of the user running the pipeline - used when testing pipeline code.

+**RUN\_LOGGER:**
+ Boolean (True or False) of if to run the logger stage of the pipeline.
+If True the stage produces metadata around the pipeline's written assets, this information is written into a seperate logger_table asset.

+**RUN\_ARCHIVE:**
+ Boolean (True or False) of if to run the archive stage of the pipeline.
+If True the stage  copies current pipeline assets wiith date and git hash before overwriting the assets with the new versions.

+**DEV\_MODE:**
+ Boolean (True or False) of if to run the pipeline in development mode.
+If True the pipeline assets are written with the prefix \_dev.

 The pipeline run function run\_pipeline() outputs a verbose progress log of the running stages and times of the pipeline.